 AI consulting projects cluster around a small number of high-ROI areas.

 Revenue and sales.
-Lead scoring, pipeline analytics, proposal generation, CRM enrichment.
-These projects are popular because the business case is legible: a measurable lift in conversion rate or rep efficiency translates directly to revenue.
-AI for sales teams covers the implementation patterns in detail.
+Lead scoring, pipeline analytics, proposal generation, and CRM enrichment.
+These projects are popular because the business case is legible, but they still need approval design and handoff clarity.
+AI for sales teams covers adjacent implementation patterns.

 Operations.
-Invoice processing, vendor onboarding, logistics exception handling, compliance monitoring.
-Operations is where AI delivers the most durable ROI because workflows are high-volume, rule-based, and currently owned by headcount.
-AI for operations teams covers implementation patterns in depth, including how to assess whether a workflow is genuinely automatable or better left to people.
+Invoice processing, vendor onboarding, logistics exception handling, and compliance monitoring.
+Operations is where AI often delivers the most durable ROI because workflows are high-volume, exception-heavy, and expensive to handle manually.
+AI for operations teams covers implementation patterns in depth, including how to assess whether a workflow is genuinely automatable.

 Customer-facing workflows.
-Support triage, escalation routing, first-response automation.
+Support triage, escalation routing, and first-response automation.
 These projects require careful design because quality failures are visible to customers.
-The failure cost is higher and the adoption curve is steeper than internal-only deployments.

 Finance and reporting.
-Reconciliation, variance analysis, board report generation.
-Finance projects tend to be slower to greenlight but faster to show ROI once live, because the baseline for good enough is already defined and measurable.
+Reconciliation, variance analysis, and recurring reporting.
+Finance projects tend to be slower to greenlight but faster to evaluate once live because the baseline for good enough is already defined and measurable.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.